Choose the perfect holiday letting

 Recommended holiday lettings in the Czech Republic

-Rent a holiday apartment, home or cottage in the Czech Republic: from £14 per night
+Rent a holiday home, apartment or cottage in the Czech Republic from just £25 per night

 Popular holiday rental amenities in the Czech Republic

 The above selection of filters will help you find the perfect property in Czechia.
 Many accommodation options in Czechia provide internet or TVs, which makes it a fantastic holiday spot if you need internet access during your holidays or you never miss an episode of your favourite show.
 Three features that aren't typical are hot tubs, fireplaces and saunas.

 Price and Availability Index for Czechia

 Holiday Letting Price Information in the Czech Republic

 The graph shows average prices of holiday lettings in the Czech Republic for the next twelve months.
 Prices during one week in December (17/12 - 24/12) go up to £90 per night, which is the highest average price in the next 12 months.
 Opt for a getaway in November (05/11 - 12/11) for optimal savings when heading to Czechia.

 Holiday Home Availability Information in the Czech Republic

 Find out the percentage of available rentals & cottages in the Czech Republic with the graph above.
 It is in December that you will find the week with the fewest available holiday lettings (24/12 - 31/12).
 On the other hand, the week with the most available offers is in September (10/09 - 17/09).